Am4teur/Mazer/notes.md

     - (BUG) when clicking redraw and moving the icon, sometimes it draws 2 icons
         - probable solution, don't let redraw unless all is done (locks)

+    Frontend:
+        Known bugs:
+            - When finished/Win, let icon move but not win again and again
+            - When win, icon does not reaper at the beggining (only icon draw isn't, almost all the other logic is correct, need check)
+            - Step-by-step and Redraw buttons aren't working in distributed game.

+        (DONE) - What color I am
+        - smaller icons to be able to have at least 4 icons in same place

+    Backend:
+        - Login and Sign In functionalities